Flowers worth obsessing over

 -

 Orders ship via USPS Priority Mail beginning in April once temperatures are consistently safe for transit.
-This year shipping will begin after April 15th.
 Orders are mailed in the order they are received.
 You will receive tracking information when your order ships.

 Large Box (20+ tubers): $32